Multimodal Channel-Mixing: Channel and Spatial Masked AutoEncoder on Facial Action Unit Detection: Introduction

 Thanks to recently developed multi-modal databases\cite{wang2012,bp4d+,bp4d}, progress has been made by exploiting additional information in multi-modal learning on human emotion tasks.
 For example, Li et al.~\cite{li2015,li2017} combined the 2D and 3D features for facial expression recognition.
-In AU detection, Zhang et al.~\cite{mft} present a fusion network with visual and depth modalities and Yang et al.~\cite{amf} include one more modality, which is the thermal image.
-All the mentioned work is designed as late fusion or middle fusion, where each modality feature was extracted by a separate encoder, and fused into the latent space.
-One advantage of the late fusion method is the ability to handle cases where one or more modalities are missing.
-However, these two-stream structure based methods not only increase the parameter size of network but also ignore the low-level interaction between the modalities.
-In addition, the most common backbone (e.g. ResNet~\cite{resnet}, ViT~\cite{vit}) is pretrained by RGB image, which is not appropriate to be fed with the depth or thermal modalities directly.
-On the other hand, early fusion, as the simplest example of fusion by concatenating individual modality features, hasn't been fully explored in recent multimodal learning studies but is usually used as a baseline method for comparison.
-In recent early fusion works~\cite{depth_aware,single_stream_2020} utilizing visual and depth modalities, the two modalities are simply concatenated by channel, which is an under-explored fusion approach.
+Irani et al.~\cite{irani2015} utilized the visual, depth, and thermal modalities for pain study.
+In AU detection, Zhang et al.~\cite{mft} and Yang et al.~\cite{amf} present some fusion network with visual RGB, depth, or thermal images.
+They're all based on late or middle fusion, where each modality feature was extracted by a separate encoder, and fused into the latent space.
+Late fusion methods have the advantage of dealing with missing modes, but they are often accompanied by an increase in network parameters while ignoring low-level modal interactions.
+In contrast, early fusion, as the simplest example of fusion by concatenating individual modality features, hasn't been fully explored in recent multimodal learning studies and is typically used as a baseline method for comparison.
+Recent works~\cite{depth_aware,single_stream_2020} on early fusion, have explored the utilization of visual RGB and depth modalities.
+However, in these approaches, the two modalities are simply concatenated on the channel dimension, which is a relatively under-explored.
+To address these problems, we propose a multi-modal method named Multi-modal Channel-mixing Network (MCM).
+This model not only learns early fusion features through an encoder, but also handle the downstream tasks even when some modalities are missing.
+Firstly, the 5-channel input from the early fusion of RGB, Depth, and Thermal is processed through a patch-based Channel-Mixing (CM) module, resulting in a 3-channel output.
+Figure \ref{fig:channel_mixing} shows the overview structure of the channel mixing module.
+Therefore, the channel mixing module ensures that the resulting 3-channel output is compatible with the backbone pre-trained on ImageNet~\cite{imagenet}.
+Additionally, this design allows for adaptation to self-supervised learning tasks such as image reconstruction.
+Secondly, the mixed image is inputted into a ViT-based masked encoder, which extracts the fused latent feature.
+Subsequently, the latent features, along with mask tokens, are fed into three parallel ViT-based decoders to reconstruct the visual RGB, depth, and thermal images.
+Similar to heavy spatial redundancy in an image, e.g., a missing patch can be recovered from neighboring patches~\cite{mae_2021}, channel redundancy also exists across in visual-depth-thermal data.
+Therefore, the Channel-Mixing (CM) module not only reduces channel redundancy but also enhances multi-modal learning and reconstruction capabilities, leading to robust feature learning.